GridLights/mobileapp/UI_Wiring_and_Validation_Checklist.md

   - Suggested wiring: `toggleEffect` should optionally send effect to device or add to a run-pool; add icon should explicitly add effect to a queue.

 Notes / Action items for RandomizerPage:
-- Implement `startRandomizer()` effect driver that dispatches device commands according to pool and sliders.
+- Not modified in this session.
+Plan: implement a driver that sends commands based on the active pool and slider config (prioritized after Sequencer and Journeys).
-- Add debounced handlers for sliders and wave controls.
-- Add `@click` for effect 'add' icon and wire it to queue management functions.

 ---